Tom-ahawk/homeassistant/README.md

 "Air pollution - from traffic, industrial or natural sources – can have a major impact on the environment, human health and ecosystems at all scales."
 Nilu- Norsk institutt for luftforskning (Norwegian Institute for Air Research).

-Sensor code for Home Assistant, using Nilu API, for getting air quality measurement components/value from stations in scattered around Norway.
+Sensor code for Home Assistant, using Nilu API, for getting air quality measurement components/value from stations scattered around Norway.

 Find the stations(s) closest to you at www.luftkvalitet.info , and get the air quality components (PM 2.5, PM10, NO2 etc.) with value and a health risk assessment.